 Harry Morgan: April 10th, 1915 – December 7th, 2011

 Only a year after leaving M*A*S*H Wayne Rogers was starring in his own series, City of Angels, about a detective in the 1930s.
 The series lasted half a season.
 In 1979, Rogers was starring in House Calls as a brilliant doctor who often bends the rules.
 House Calls ended in 1982.
 Three years later, Rogers took over the role of Major Tony Nelson in I Dream of Jeannie: 15 Years Later.
 He had a recurring role in Murder, She Wrote during the early 1990s.
-In addition to acting, Rogers is a avid businessman, who occasionally appears on Fox News Channel’s Cashin’ In, a segment of their The Cost Of Freedom program.
+In addition to acting, Rogers was a avid businessman and was a panelist on Cashin’ In, an investment program on Fox News Channel.
+Rogers passed away in December 2015 at the age of 82.

 After leaving M*A*S*H at the end of its third season, McLean Stevenson starred in The McLean Stevenson Show.
 In the sitcom he played the owner of a hardware store trying to juggle his business with his family.
 The show was cancelled after less than one season.
 In 1979 Stevenson was starring in another sitcom, Hello, Larry, which was a spin-off of the popular Diff’rent Strokes.
 Stevenson played Larry Alder, a divorced radio psychologist with two teenage daughters.
 Hello, Larry ran until 1980.
 During the 1980s Stevenson made guest appearances on several television programs.
 He also had a role in the 1988 television version of Dirty Dancing.
 His last credited role was the miniseries Tales of the City in 1993.
 Stevenson passed away of a heart attack in February of 1996.